-- Deploying social media marketing to create visibility around opportunities at your company.
+Deploying social media marketing to create visibility around opportunities at your company.
 Connecting with passive candidates will need to go beyond traditional strategies of posting opportunities on job boards.
-Remember, these candidates aren’t actively seeking out a position.
-However, when presented (perhaps via an ad or short video clip), they might be drawn in to start researching your company.
-Or, allowing your employees to share information regarding their work experience (of course, following your organization’s policy around social media management) can create a peer marketing strategy that might intrigue a candidate to inquire more about your company.
+Remember, these candidates aren’t actively seeking out a position; however, when presented with an opportunity perhaps via an ad or short video clip, they might be drawn in to start researching your company.
+Allowing your employees to share information regarding their work experience (of course, following your organization’s policy around social media management) can create a peer marketing strategy that might intrigue a candidate to inquire more about your company.

 Write more exciting job descriptions.
 While this is a low-cost, low-risk strategy, not many companies are thinking creatively about how their job descriptions can be used as a recruiting strategy.
 How can you think outside the box when writing historically mundane job descriptions?
 What is your organizations differential advantage, from an employee perspective?
 How can you describe the culture of the organization within the job posting?
 In one great example I’ve seen, Ro Health listed “bonus requirements” of “You laugh at dad jokes” and “You know a cool handshake that you can teach the team” directly within their pharmacist job description.
 Who wouldn’t enjoy a bit of fun at work?
 Also, what great initial conversation to break the ice when the candidate reaches out to inquire about this position?
 Brilliant.